 A site is considered inactive if construction activities have ceased for a period of 14 or more consecutive calendar days.
 At any time of year, an inactive site must be fully protected from erosion and discharges of sediment.
-It is also the project proponent's responsibility (for both active and inactive sites) to implement a plan to address all potential NSWDs.
+It is also the project proponent's responsibility (for both active and inactive sites) to implement a plan to address all potential non-storm water discharges.

 Regardless of inspections conducted by the Authority, project proponents are required to prevent any construction-related materials, wastes, spills, or residues from entering a storm water conveyance system.
-More detailed performance standards that each project will be evaluated against are captured as part of the Project Intake (PIT) process, described in Section 5.4.2.
+More detailed performance standards that each project will be evaluated against are captured as part of the project intake process, described in Section 5.4.2.